Festival celebrating food and music

 Monday, 13 September 2021

-A FESTIVAL celebrating food and music is coming to Higginson Park in Marlow later this month.
+A FESTIVAL billed as the UK’s biggest celebration of food and music is coming to Higginson Park in Marlow later this month.

 Pub in the Park will feature dishes by top chefs including Tom Kerridge, Atul Kochhar, Chantelle Nicholson, Paul Ainsworth and James Mackenzie.